Scottish Episcopal Church History

 CHANGING ATTITUDES IN RELIGIOUS BELIEF

 Changing trends in religious belief will continue to affect all the Churches.
 The Scottish Episcopal Church remains relatively small with around 350 congregations, while the Presbyterian Church of Scotland has 1427 and, south of the border, the Church of England more than 16,000.
 Financial constraints throughout the United Kingdom mean that maintaining the traditional parish system is becoming increasingly difficult, and advertisements seeking to fill parish vacancies frequently offer part time or "house for duty" posts.
-However, new ways of "being Church" are (perhaps all too) slowly developing alongside the familiar patterns.
-Both new and old ways have the ultimate intention of enabling people to meet God, and such a union is what actually matters.
-When the Church, all the people of God, remains faithful to Jesus' teaching to love God and to reach out in care to all whose lives touch ours then in the end all shall be well.
+However, new ways of "being Church" are (perhaps all too slowly) developing alongside the familiar patterns.
+Both new and old ways have the intention of enabling people to meet God, and such a union is what actually matters.
+When the people of God are faithful to Jesus' teaching to love God and to reach out in care to all whose lives touch ours then, in the end, all shall be well.